linode/styles/README.md

 Bootstrap is pulled in via the `bootstrap` directory, which includes our variable overrides and a few other nifty things.
 The `components` directory includes styles for specific components of the UI.

+Bower components are checked into version control so that we can use them from GitHub pages.